-GENERIC POSITIVE IMPACTS ASSESSED FOR SOLAR PROJECTS (1) SOCIAL Access to energy Assessment of the impact within the project area of influence - on the population's accessibility to modern energy services => It refers to household access to electricity and clean cooking facilities Creation of employment Assessment of the number of permanent employment generated, directly or indirectly by the project => for solar projects, it concerns most specifically to the construction phase MENT Climate Assessment of the influence of the project on the level of greenhouse gases (GHG) emissions ENVIRONMENT Resource Efficiency Assessment of the use of non renewable resources during the whole project life.
-Non renewable resource refers to any natural resource that cannot be replenished by natural means at the same rates that it is consumed (e.g. minerals, etc.) Assessment on local economic development in low to low-medium income economies
+GENERIC POSITIVE IMPACTS ASSESSED FOR SOLAR PROJECTS (1) Access to Assessment of the impact within the project area of influence - on the population's accessibility to modern energy services SOCIAL => It refers to household access to electricity and clean cooking facilities energy Creation of Assessment of the number of permanent employment generated, directly or indirectly by the project => for solar projects, it concerns most specifically to the construction phase employment ENVIRONMENT Climate Assessment of the influence of the project on the level of greenhouse gases (GHG) emissions Resource Assessment of the use of non renewable resources during the whole project life.
+Non renewable resource refers to any natural resource that cannot be replenished by natural means at the same rates that it is consumed (e.g. minerals, etc.) Efficiency ECONOMIC Assessment on local economic development in low to low-medium income economies

-GENERIC NEGATIVE IMPACTS ASSESSED FOR SOLAR PROJECTS (1) MENT Soil Assessment -within the project area of influence - of the potential impact on the soils composition (e.g. contamination or removal of potential contaminants). => for solar projects, it concerns most specifically the construction phase ENVIRON Biodiversity Assessment -within the project area of influence - of the potential gain or loss of biodiversity. => for solar projects, it refers to potential impacts on local wildlife & flora.
+GENERIC NEGATIVE IMPACTS ASSESSED FOR SOLAR PROJECTS (1)

+ENVIRONMENT Soil Assessment -within the project area of influence - of the potential impact on the soils composition (e.g. contamination or removal of potential contaminants). => for solar projects, it concerns most specifically the construction phase Biodiversity Assessment -within the project area of influence - of the potential gain or loss of biodiversity. => for solar projects, it refers to potential impacts on local wildlife & flora.
 The mitigation measures typically consists in the implementation of a monitoring of endangered and protected species; during construction and operational phase, revegetation of cleared areas, openings to allow the passing of animals, etc.